jinyuan-jia/jinyuan-jia.github.io/_pages/about.md

 Welcome to Jinyuan Jia's homepage!

-<span style="color:red">I will join the College of Information Sciences and Technology at The Pennsylvania State University as an assistant professor in July 2023!
+<span style="color:red">I will join the College of Information Sciences and Technology at the Pennsylvania State University as an assistant professor in July 2023!
 </span>

 I am a Postdoc at the University